ddesantiag0/lab3/README.md

 ![Image](./LABREPORT2PARTTHESECONDONE.png)

 What needed to be fix was a temporary variable where the elements needed to placed in, where it wouldn't have gotten replaced by the last element and just mirrored itself.

+The second bug was Reverse the failure-inducing input was: